Summer Schools in Oxford

 - Language of instruction: English,

-- Type of training: mixed.
+- Type: mixed.

 Summer Schools in Oxford are English language schools that offer high-quality programs for teenagers from 13 to 18 years old.
 This is a unique opportunity for international students to experience the experience of living and studying in the colleges of the oldest university in the United Kingdom – the University of Oxford.
 By choosing one of the proposed summer programs, students will not only follow in the footsteps of famous scientists, but also gain an unprecedented understanding of their chosen specialty, meet like-minded people from all over the world.